DziugisLT/DziugisLT/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🔭 &nbsp; I’m currently working on discord.js bot
-- 🤔 &nbsp; Exploring new technologies and developing software solutions.
+- 🤔 &nbsp; Exploring new technologies and developing software solutions
 - 🌱 &nbsp; I’m currently learning more of JS, Python, C++ and more...
 Mainly focusing on JS right now
 - 👯 &nbsp; I’m looking to collaborate on open source projects